claudiamohh/claudiamohh.github.io/_posts/2022-06-28-Image-Classification-with-Pytorch.md

-## Basic Image Classification using Pytorch/ Pytorch Lightning
+## Image Classification with Pytorch / Pytorch Lightning

 In the first three weeks of my internship, I learned and created Convolutional Neural Network (CNN) models with no prior deep learning background.
 Using the **MNIST and CIFAR10 datasets**, I created 2 CNN models: